steve-giles/web-socket-app/README.md

 # WebSocketApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+Angular application to demonstrate [Nodejs Websocket](https://www.npmjs.com/package/nodejs-websocket) technology.

 ## Development server

+Run `npm run server` to start the websocket server.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` to start the client app which communicates to the websocket server.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding